Moir\'e Video Authentication: A Physical Signature Against AI Video Generation: Validation

 To validate the pipeline under fully controlled conditions, we reproduce the grating assembly in Blender~\cite{blender2025} and render videos with the Cycles physically-based rendering engine.
 The virtual assembly replicates the two-layer geometry described in \cref{sec:implementation}, and the virtual camera matches the iPhone 15's focal length and 1080p resolution.
 Because Cycles traces light through the two grating layers, it accurately reproduces the parallax-driven fringe formation, providing an ideal-case for verifying the pipeline.

 Each rendered sequence places the grating assembly at the world origin, sized to match the physical prototype.
 The camera begins at $(0.5, 0, z)$ and translates linearly to $(0, 0, z)$ over 120 frames, with small random rotations injected along the trajectory to simulate realistic camera shake.
 We constrain the rotations so that the grating assembly and all four ArUco markers remain fully visible in every frame.
 We sweep the camera distance $z$ from 1.1 to 1.7\,m in 0.1\,m increments, generating 10 sequences per distance with distinct random rotation profiles, for a total of 70 rendered videos (Rendering 1 in \cref{fig:results}).
 We also created a group for pure translational motion without rotation (Rendering 2 in \cref{fig:results}).
+Additional experiments with different embodiments, pattern sizes, and motions involving 3D slant are provided in the supplementary material.